wajeht/commit/README.md

   - so we can do stuff like
     - `git.jaw.dev/pr` - will update both `pr` title and it's descript - if we have pull request templates
     - `git.jaw.dev/commit` - commit current `stage`/`unstage`codes
+- [ ] set a model that has large context windows as default aka `Gemini`

 # 📜 License